HCR-Net: A deep learning based script independent handwritten character recognition network: HCR-Net

-Fig.~\ref{fig_HCR-Net_convergence} shows convergence, averaged over five runs, of HCR-Net using RMSprop optimizer on Gurmukhi\_1.1 dataset, where first-phase runs for 30 epochs while second-phase runs for 20 epochs.
-The figure shows how accuracy improves and loss/error reduces with each epoch (i.e., pass through the data), where solid line represent average results and shaded regions around the lines represent standard deviation in the performance.
+Fig.~\ref{fig_HCR-Net_convergence} presents convergence analysis of two phases, averaged over five runs, of HCR-Net using RMSprop optimizer on Gurmukhi\_1.1 dataset, where the first phase runs for 30 epochs while the second phase runs for 20 epochs.
+The figure shows how accuracy improves and loss/error reduces with each epoch (i.e., pass through the data), where solid lines represent average results and shaded regions around the lines represent standard deviation in the performance.
 As it is clear from the figure, HCR-Net shows small deviations in the performance over multiple runs.
-HCR-Net also converges very quickly in a few epochs, and it is difficult to detect the slight improvement in performance obtained in the second-phase with bare eyes.
-Moreover, small gap between test and train performance shows nice convergence of the model without over-fitting, obtained with the use of dropout.
+HCR-Net also converges very quickly in a few epochs, and it is difficult to detect the slight performance improvement obtained in the second phase with bare eyes.
+Moreover, a small gap between test and train performance shows a nice convergence of the model without over-fitting, obtained with the use of dropout.